High quality learning and teaching is at the heart of St Joseph’s School.

 Digital Citizenship and eLearning

 This is a high priority at St Joseph’s.
 Students and staff form a school-wide learning community where online and digital modes of learning are explored.
-We believe that we have a responsibility and obligation to engage students in 21st Century learning and as such we give students access to devices such as iPads, laptops and Google Chromebooks to engage, learn and share.
+We believe that we have a responsibility and obligation to engage students in 21st Century learning and as such we give students access to devices such as iPads and Chromebooks to engage, learn and share.

-All students receive weekly specialist teaching in the area of Physical Education.
+All students receive weekly specialist teaching in Physical Education.
 This includes a swimming program for one term per year.
-Classroom teachers supplement this with additional time of physical activity per week.
+Classroom teachers supplement this with additional physical activity per week.

 The school also has a proud tradition of participation in sporting events, including athletics, track and field, netball and rugby league.
 The school supports many of our students who represent sports of their choice at Peninsula trials and beyond.
 For more information, refer to the Sports link on the Parent Portal.